Impala Platinum Holdings Limited – Annual report – 30 June 2020

-# Refer note 31: During the current year, the fair value exposure on purchased metal and resultant stock has been designated as a hedged item and is included in the calculation of the cost of inventories.
+1 The fair value exposure on purchased metal and resultant inventory has been designated as a hedged item and is included in the calculation of the cost of inventories.
 The fair value exposure relates to adjustments made to commodity prices and US$ exchange rates from the date of delivery until the final pricing date as per the relevant contract.

-The net realisable value (NRV) adjustment included in inventory in the prior period comprises R250 million for refined metal and R1 268 million for in-process metal.
+The net realisable value (NRV) adjustment impacted by prevailing metal prices at the reporting date included in inventory comprised R230 million (2019: Rnil) for refined metal and R211 million (2019: Rnil) for in-process metal.

-Included in refined metal is ruthenium on lease to third parties of 25 600 ounces (2018: 45 000 ounces).
+Included in refined metal in the prior year is ruthenium on lease to third parties of 25 600 ounces.
 Metal lease fee income is disclosed in note 24.

-Purchased metal consists mainly of inventory held by Impala Refining Services.
+Purchased metal consists mainly of Impala Refining Services inventory.

 Estimates and judgements

-Quantities of recoverable metal are reconciled by comparing the grades of ore to the quantities of metal actually recovered (metallurgical balancing).
+Quantities of recoverable metal are reconciled to the quantity and grade of ore input as well as the quantities of metal actually recovered (metallurgical balancing).
 The nature of this process inherently limits the ability to precisely monitor recoverability levels.
 As a result, the metallurgical balancing process is constantly monitored and the engineering estimates are refined based on actual results over time.
-Changes in engineering estimates of metal contained in-process resulted in an increase of in-process metal of R404 million (2018: R435 million).
+The Group conducts periodic counts (usually annually) at the refineries to assess the accuracy of inventory quantities.
+Based on these counts, changes in engineering estimates of metal contained in-process resulted in a pre-tax increase in metal inventory of R1 329 million (2019: R404 million).
+Tolerances of up to 2% of annual throughput of the joint products are regarded as normal levels of estimation uncertainty in the measurement of work in progress quantities.

 Net realisable value tests are performed, at least, on each reporting date and represent the expected sales price of the product based on prevailing metal prices, less estimated costs to complete production and bring the product to sale.

 Refined by-products are valued at net realisable value and quantities of in-process metals are based on latest available assays.
-Recoverable metal quantities are continually tested for reasonableness by comparing the grade of ore with the metal actually recovered.
+Recoverable metal quantities are continually tested for reasonableness by comparing the grade and quantity of ore input with the metal actually recovered.
 Engineering estimates are used to determine recoverable metal quantities and these estimates and the methodologies applied are improved on an ongoing basis.
-Metal quantities are adjusted without affecting production and impacting the calculation of unit cost per ounce produced.
+Metal quantity adjustments relating to prior years are adjusted without affecting production or impacting the calculation of unit cost per ounce produced during the current year.

 Operating metal lease receipts are accounted for in profit or loss and the metal is carried as inventory.